-Quinoa Tuna Salad is very light, healthy, and very refreshing all at the same time.
-It’s made with red onion, bell peppers, cucumbers, olives, canned tuna, and quinoa with a splash of lemon and extra-virgin olive oil to give it more flavor.
-Simple and easy, and it lasts for days in the fridge.
+Quinoa Tuna Salad is a very light, healthy, and protein-packed satisfying meal.
+It’s made with red onion, bell peppers, cucumbers, olives, canned tuna, and cooked quinoa, all tossed with a tangy dressing.
+It’s simple, easy, and stays fresh for days in the fridge.

 It’s a wheat-free and gluten-free versatile grain that is very delicate and light in texture with a nutty flavor all on its own.

 We also love adding bell peppers to our salads.
 They provide a nice crunchy texture along with the sweet taste of them, not overpowering, and adds a nice balance to the salad.

 This is a healthy grain you can have so much fun jazzing it up with even more flavors.